anonymze/editor_profile/README.md

 // native build on eas host (preview for internal testing with testFlight for exemple) eas build  --profile preview

-// build and submit (default to production i guess) eas build -s
+// build and submit (default to production) eas build -s

 // submit (latest) builds you have on eas expo